francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/2.word_representation/2.Emojify/README.md

 * In V2, the model will feed word embeddings into an LSTM.
 * In V2, the LSTM will learn to predict the most appropriate emoji.
+* Use padding for the same length of the mini-batch

 <img align='middle' src="docs/2.neutralize.png" width="90%" height="300">